Skip to main content

 (H) What happens when an assistance group is approved for benefits while awaiting a determination of categorical eligibility?

 When an assistance group is approved for SNAP benefits within the thirty-day processing time and later gains categorical eligibility, the assistance group may be eligible for restored benefits in a situation where an SSI recipient incurs excess medical expenses and/or shelter expenses.
-Restored benefits shall be paid from the beginning of the period for which SSI benefits are paid or the original SNAP application date, whichever is later.
+Restored benefits are to be paid from the beginning of the period for which SSI benefits are paid or the original SNAP application date, whichever is later.

-Last updated September 1, 2021 at 8:30 AM
+Last updated October 1, 2024 at 9:28 AM

 Supplemental Information